HUMANS AND A CHANGING PLANET

-To maintain the adequate quality of life and means of subsistence, we must live within the limits of our planet.
-These limits can be found in the concept of planetary boundaries defines “the safe operating space for humanity,”.
-These nine boundaries determine where we have crossed the tresholds and where we have not yet.
+To maintain an adequate quality of life and the means of subsistence, we must live within the limits of our planet.
+These limits can be found in the concept of planetary boundaries which defines “the safe operating space for humanity,”.
+The concept consists of nine boundaries determine where we have crossed the tresholds and where we have not yet.

 Challenges we cannot avoid

-The crossing of a number of planetary boundaries is already taking its toll: the world is facing or is about to face challenges that have no equivalent in human history.
+The crossing of planetary boundaries is already taking its toll: the world is facing challenges that have no historical equivalent.

 9,5 blnpeople on Earth

 9,5 bln people on Earth

 By the year 2050, the population will reach 9.5 billion people, who will exert ever-increasing pressure on the world’s natural resources.
 70 percent of world’s population is expected to live in urban areas, 50 percent of which do not yet exist.
 The building of these urban areas is a big challenge, but an opportunity as well: we must start thinking about sustainable, low-carbon building technologies, infrastructure and functioning of society in emerging and existing cities.Source: The United Nations

 300 mlntons of waste